krdav/lab-work/H1299_143B_prot-nucl-quant/README.md

 ### `acid-hydrolysis`
 Acid hydrolysis followed by LCMS to quantify total intracellular level of aspartate and nucleotides in 143B and H1299 cell lines.

+### `on-plate-acid-hydrolysis`
+Acid hydrolysis directly on the plate i.e. including extracellular matrix proteins followed by LCMS to quantify total levels of amino acids in 143B and H1299 cell lines.

 ---

 ### `cell_composition_prediction`